This post may contain affiliate links. Read my disclosure policy.

 And you start wondering what could have gone wrong with your dessert; Perhaps you left the refrigerator door open?
 Or maybe you didn’t measure the ingredients properly?

 So, how long does it take jelly to set?

 Standard jelly takes around 3-4 hours to set in the fridge properly.
 It is highly suggested to keep the fridge temperature at 5 degrees Celsius.
 Also, ensure the jelly is in the coldest section of your fridge, and the fridge door is closed correctly.

 This article will discuss why your jelly isn’t setting properly and how you can help speed things up!

-How long does jelly take to set in the fridge?
+How long for Jello to set in the fridge?

 If you have guests arriving within 4 to 5 hours, and your jelly isn't set yet, try placing it in the fridge.
 Once you place the jelly in the fridge, it will take nearly 3 to 4 hours for the jelly to set.
 You can check the jelly with a spoon and simply touch it to check whether it's ready.

 However, the setting process can vary depending on two factors: